Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Some seizure medications can be used individually, whereas others work best in combination with other drugs.
 Some dogs battling seizures require multiple seizure medications at a time in order to achieve adequate seizure control.
 Adequate seizure control is achieved when a patient can experience 6 weeks between seizure episodes.

-Family factors will need to be taken into consideration, including dosing schedule, medication cost, and necessary follow-ups.
-You will need to work closely with your veterinarian to determine the best treatment options for your personal companion.
+Family factors will need to be taken into consideration, including the dosing schedule, medication cost, and necessary follow-ups.
+You must work closely with your veterinarian to determine the best treatment options for your companion.

 Owner giving medicine in a pill to his dog